Hathyar (2002 film): Plot

 The film opens with Rohit Shivalkar (Sanjay Dutt) being shot at by some gangsters including his aide Pakya (Sharad Kapoor).
 As the doctors operate on him, the story begins from the past.

 Rohit is ostracized since his childhood because of the stigma attached to him due to his father Raghunath (Sanjay Dutt) who was a gangster, by all except Munna (Sachin Khedekar) who is an orphan.
-Rohit's grandfather Namdev (Shivaji Satam) is now a drunkard and dies of liver failure.
+Rohit's grandfather Namdev (Shivaji Satam) is now a drunkard who later dies of liver failure.
 Rohit's mother, Sonu (Namrata Shirodkar) is forced to resort to prostitution again for money, seeking Chaudhary's (Viju Khote) help.
 As Rohit grows up, he earns a reputation in his college days for being a good boxer, until defeating Amar Rane (Inder Kumar) in an inter-college championship.
 Amar learns how Raghu had murdered his father who was a police officer and presses Rohit on false charges of drug possession with his uncle's (Pramod Moutho) help, harassing him in custody despite Rohit's innocence.
 Rohit also learns the truth about his mother from Amar and he spots her with Chaudhary, which infuriates him, causing her to end her own life.
 Fed-up of Amar calling his mother a whore, Rohit drunkenly kills him brutally and gets imprisoned.
 His grandmother, Shanta (Reema Lagoo) reprimands him as she informs him about his mother's suicide when she visits him in the prison.

 Years later, Hasan Bhai (Shakti Kapoor) remembers the time Raghu had eliminated the Fracture gang, as he faces trouble with the gang's sons, and he bails Rohit out.
 Rohit, just like his father, makes his way up the ranks in the Mumbai underworld, earning the name "Boxer Bhai".
 He's also in a relationship with his father's friend Bhopu's (Atul Kale) daughter Gauri (Shilpa Shetty), who is enduring a physically abusive marriage.
 Rohit eventually snatches her out of this abusive relationship and remarries her.
 They eventually give birth to a daughter, Shanti.